 - Refer to your applicant status page or contact Admissions to learn your 9-digit CSU ID number.

 - Use your CSU ID number and a limited amount of personal information to create your eID.

-You can take the MPE anytime from a remote location after you have applied for admission and created your eID.
-If you will not meet the admission requirement in mathematics with course work, you are strongly encouraged to take the MPE and notify Admissions before the application deadline.
+You can complete the tool anytime from a remote location after you have applied for admission and created your eID.
+If you will not meet the admission requirement in mathematics with course work, you are strongly encouraged to complete the tool and notify Admissions before the application deadline.

-The MPE and related ELM Tutorial websites are closed for maintenance between semesters.
+The Math Placement Tool and related Entry Level Math Tutorial (ELM) websites are closed for maintenance between semesters.

-What MPE result is necessary to meet this requirement?
+What Math Placement Tool result is necessary to meet CSU’s requirement?

-Your MPE result will be available immediately after you complete the online assessment, and it will indicate whether you have achieved at a level necessary to meet the admission requirement in mathematics.
-If you demonstrate readiness for College Algebra or above (MATH 117, 118, 124, and so on), you will have cleared the admission requirement in mathematics.
+Your results will be available immediately after you complete the online tool and will indicate whether you have met the admission requirement in mathematics.
+If you demonstrate readiness for College Algebra or above (Math 117, 118, 124, etc.), you will have cleared the admission requirement in mathematics.

-If your MPE results indicate that you are only cleared to register for Math for Social Sciences (MATH 130/Math 101 starting Fall 2015), you also must complete units 1-3 of the self-paced, online Entry-Level Math (ELM) Tutorial to satisfy the admission requirement in mathematics.
+If your results indicate that you are only cleared to register for Math for Social Sciences (Math 101) or Statistical Literacy (STAT 100), you also must complete units 1-3 of the self-paced, online Entry-Level Math Tutorial (ELM) to satisfy the admission requirement in mathematics.

-Applicants to CSU are advised to take the unproctored Mathematics Placement Exam to meet the admission requirement in mathematics unless they expect to receive advanced standing/test out credit for college-level math proficiency; in these cases, applicants can opt for the proctored Mathematics Challenge Exam.
-Exam attempts are limited, so advanced preparation using the online study materials is strongly advised.
+Applicants to CSU are advised to take the unproctored Math Placement Tool to meet the admission requirement in mathematics unless they expect to receive advanced standing or test out credit for college-level math proficiency.